 The problem can reside in your modem or router.
 Try restarting the device by following these steps above.

-In addition, this could also indicate a range issue where the wireless connection from your device to your wireless router could be too far or interfered with physical or other wireless devices (Bluetooth, cordless phones, microwaves, etc).
-To solve this you can move your device closer to the router or you can run wired ethernet connections to the additional space with a additional access point.
-For a more detailed blog article checkout our detailed blog article on ethernet cable wiring check
+In addition, this could also indicate a range issue where the wireless connection from your device to your wireless router could be too far or interfered with physical or other wireless devices (Bluetooth, cordless phones, microwaves, etc.).
+To solve this, you can move your device closer to the router or you can run wired Ethernet cable connections to the additional space with an additional access point.

 Sometimes these issues can be more complicated or you rather not conduct wifi troubleshooting yourself.
 Not a problem!
 One of our expert Teks will troubleshoot and get your connectivity back up and running with no sweat for you!